Movie Review – Hanna

 Hanna is like the realistic version of Hit-Girl from Kick-Ass.
 Although she’s a bad ass assassin, this movie just didn’t connect with me.
 I never felt like Hanna’s story was important, and that all starts with the character of Hanna herself.

 Hanna is supposed to act like a robot.
 She’s been isolated from the world her whole life, learning only how to fight.
 When she’s repeating instructions from her father, she regurgitates them like a computer.
 Saoirse Ronan plays Hanna very well, but almost too well.
 She acts like such a robot to the point where that’s how I responded to her, with no empathy whatsoever.
-Even with a film like Steven Spielberg’s A.I. which certainly has its problems, I connected with Haley Joel Osment’s David a lot more who actually is a machine.
+Even with a film like Steven Spielberg’s A.I., which certainly has its problems, I connected with Haley Joel Osment’s David a lot more, and he actually is a machine.

 I loved Eric Bana and Cate Blanchett.
 Bana’s Erik felt more sympathetic, and you could tell from his performance that he was troubled and forced to do something unethical back when he was an agent.
 It’s unfortunate that you spend so little time with him when compared to Hanna.